Ky23r/KMeans/README.md

 - Observe the effects of different K values and initial cluster positions.

-- Compare manual algorithm execution with library-provided solutions.
+- Compare the custom algorithm execution with the library-provided solution.

 - Visualize the clustering process and the convergence of cluster centers.